 This is Seattle’s most iconic attraction, so it’s high on every tourist’s list.
 Visibility can vary greatly by season, but even if it’s raining and cloudy, it’s a fun experience to go up 500 feet to the observation deck.

 There aren’t many places in America where you can view three national parks at once, but the Space Needle is one such place.
 If there’s good visibility, you can see Mt.
-Rainier, as well as North Cascades, and the mountains of Olympic National Park.
+Rainier, as well as the mountains of North Cascades NP and Olympic National Park.

 11:30 am Chihuly Garden and Glass OR Seattle Aquarium